nguoiyoujie/ra303s-iran/docs/features.md

      13 `expand3.MIX` until `expand10.MIX` (in addition to expand.MIX and expand2.MIX)
      14. `movies-1.MIX` until `movies-10.MIX`

-27. Fixed a bug where Skirmish menu nick name/color/side settings aren't saved when you modify them, unless you also modify your nick name.
-(Thanks to Arda.dll.inj by AlexB)

-28. Fixed a bug where LAN menu nick name/color/side settings aren't saved.
-You still need to create a new game or join an existing one for these settings to be saved though.

-29. Fixed lag when leaving the Network/LAN menu when there are many players in the menu, for example while playing on CnCNet.

-30. When first buying a Radar Dome the top of the sidebar will now show the zoomed out map, instead of the zoomed in one.
-Thanks to Nyerguds for showing me how he did this for his C&C95 patch and giving me pointers for Red Alert.

 31. The game will now tell you if you're hosting Aftermath or not when you have the aftermath expansion enabled.
 If someone without Aftermath joins your online Aftermath game (effectively changing your game into a non-Aftermath game) text will appear making it clear Aftermath is turned "off".
 This doesn't apply to joining games, as the needed info is only send once the game is started by the host, sadly..

-32. Added a new RULES.INI keyword RemoveAITechupCheck= (yes/no) under the [AI] section, when set to yes the AI will tech up to Radar Dome and beyond even when there are no Helipads or Airfields on the map.
-This fix is always enabled in skirmish.

-33. Added a keyword FixAIParanoid= (yes/no) under the [AI] section of RULES.INI, when set to yes the Paranoid= setting will be fixed.
-This Paranoid= setting controls whether all the AI should ally among themselves to fight you when one player is defeated.
-Paranoid=yes enables this, but this was broken in patch 3.03.
-This fix is always enabled in skirmish.

-34. Added a keyword FixAIAlly= (yes/no) under the [AI] section of RULES.INI, when set to yes you can ally with AI players.
-This fix is always enabled in skirmish.

-35. Optional fix for the formation exploit, the slowest unit speed is used now as formation speed when this fix is enabled.
-The RULES.INI keyword FixFormationSpeed= (yes/no) keyword under the [General] section controls whether this fix is on or off, it's off when this keyword is missing.
-This fix is applied by default for skirmish and single player, but not online to stay compatible with 3.03 online.
-(Taken from Arda.dll.inj by AlexB)

-36. The game will no longer delete conquer.eng if it's inside the game folder.
-(Thanks to Arda.dll.inj by AlexB)

-37. Fix for green shadow issue on units like the Phase Transport.
-(Taken from Arda.dll.inj by AlexB)

-38. Fix for projectile off map crash (code from hifi, original fix by AlexB)

 39. Fix for savegame loading with high resolution, when you save a game the positioning info of a bunch of sidebar elements is saved and they are loaded when you load the save game.
 I have no